leonidbelkind/katacoda-scenarios/stackpulse-intro/step2.md

 * `name` is an identifier of an operation that this step performs.
 In this case, as you can see, it is an image of a *docker container* provided by _StackPulse_ to perform an _echo_ operation.
 Naturally, same type of operation can be performed multiple times in course of a single playbook, albeit in different steps (i.e., steps with different `id`)
 * `env` is a set of definitions for an _environment_ for the execution of this particular step.
 Think of them like of the _parameters_ that the step needs to perform its job.
 In this case, we are providing the message that the step needs to print.

+**Congratulations!** Our first playbook is ready.
+Please save the file in the IDE and lets move to the next step.